 Extensive Care for Extended Hair

-All in all, while extensions might require that extra bit of care and attention to keep them going, they are always a worthwhile hair investment.
-Plus, we guarantee you that the above-mentioned tips will become part of your hair-care routine before you know it, and your extensions will soon become just as prized as the hair that’s been attached to your scalp all along.
+All in all, while hair extensions might require that extra bit of care and attention to keep them going, they are always a worthwhile hair investment.
+Plus, we guarantee you that the above-mentioned tips will become part of your hair-care routine before you know it, and your hair extensions will soon become just as prized as the hair that’s been attached to your scalp all along.

 Be sure to share your experience with hair extensions down below and tell us how helpful you’ve found these tips!